alanmellorbjss/go-concurrency-conundrums/README.md

 }
 ```

 > make(chan string) creates a channel, that can transport string values between goroutines.
-This syntax creates a maximum capacity of one value in the channel.
+This syntax creates a maximum capacity of zero values in the channel.
+That means that the only time a value can be placed into this channel is when another goroutine is waiting and ready to receive it.

 :question: What will go wrong when we run this code?